 Volleyball was created in 1895 in the state of Massachusetts, in the United States, by William Morgan, as an alternative sport for older people who couldn’t cope with the constant physical contact of Basketball (which had been invented some years previously in the same place).
 Its first name was Mintonette, but it was renamed due to the volleying movement made by the ball when flying over the net.

-Just five years after it was created, the sport had already reached Canada, and little by little it spread to many parts of the world.
+Just five years after it was created, the sport reached Canada, and little by little it spread to many parts of the world.
 However, the rules varied in each place – in a competition in the Philippines, for example, each team had 16 players.

 The International Volleyball Federation (known by French acronym FIVB) was founded in 1947.
 It standardised the rules concerning the size of the court (9 metres by 18 metres) and height of the net (2.43 metres for men and 2.24 metres for women).
 Two years later, the first world championship was held in Rome.

 The large number of players across the world was a major reason for Volleyball’s entry into the Olympic programme.
 This occurred at the 1964 Games in Tokyo, with competitions for both men and women.

 The objective is to make the ball hit the floor on the opponents’ side.
 Matches are played as the best of five sets.
 The first four sets go until 25 points, or more if necessary to ensure a difference of at least two points.
 There is no maximum score, so the set continues until a two-point difference is reached.
 In the fifth set, the rule is the same, but the number of points to be reached is only 15.

 Each player has to both attack and defend, depending on his or her position on the court.
 The only exception is the libero, who can replace any member of the team at any moment and has an exclusively defensive role.
 The libero’s uniform is different from that of the other team members.